stSLAYER/HackTheBox-WriteUps/Armageddon/README.md

 After doing some research on '/usr/bin/snap install *', it seems that the dirty_socks exploit will be used https://github.com/initstring/dirty_sock/blob/master/dirty_sockv2.py

- The exploit itself does'nt work, but there is a piece of code that we can manually look at as well as use on it's own:
+ The exploit itself doesn't work, but there is a piece of code that we can manually look at as well as use on it's own:

  ![alt text](https://github.com/stSLAYER/HackTheBox-WriteUps/blob/main/Armageddon/screenshots/Pasted%20image%2020210622140554.png)
  <!--![[Pasted image 20210622140554.png]]-->